N3X15/ss13-vox/README.md

 ## Installing

-0. **This system has only been tested on Ubuntu.** Therefore, this should be installed and run on an Ubuntu system.
+**This system has only been tested on Ubuntu.** Therefore, this should be installed and run on an Ubuntu system.
 A VM is recommended, but not necessary.

-1. Run ```git submodule update --init --recursive``` after cloning.
+1. Run ```sudo apt install python3.6 && pip install -r requirements.txt``` to install and configure Python 3.6 for Ubuntu.
-2. Run ```sudo python setup.py``` to install and configure SoX, Festival, and oggenc.
+1. Run ```sudo python3.6 setup.py``` to install and configure SoX, Festival, and oggenc.
   * NOTE: During the install process, setup.py will download and install packages, and install new Festival voices.

 ## Generating voices

 Simply edit voxwordlist.txt and announcements.txt to taste, and run generate.sh.